nmateev/Landlord-Communication/README.md

  *The android application "Landlord communication" was created in accordance to Telerik Academy final project assignment.
 It is designed with the MVP design pattern with dependency injection with Dagger.
-The backend side of this project was built with Spring and Hibernate for relational database access with MySQL.*
+The backend side of this project was built with Spring and Hibernate for relational database access with MariaDB.*

 **<h1>Contributors:</h1>**
 Nikolay Mateev (nmateev)